Mao-KU/JASS/README.md

 ```

 ## Pre-trained JASS models
-We release 2 kinds of JASS models: ja+en, ja+ru.
+We release JASS models on 2 language pairs: ja+en, ja+ru.
 For Japanese seq2seq pretraining, we use our proposed JASS methods while MASS is utilized for English and Russian.
-Below are the pretrained models:
+We will release pretrained model on Japanese and Chinese in future.

 |Model|Vocabulary|BPE codes|
 |:---:|:---:|:---:|